kno10/reversegeocode/README.md

 exactly what is needed for this index.
 While I'm writing this, somebody is drawing the polygons, which will be included in the next build.
 Isn't that great?

-## TODO

-1. As is, metadata is not aggregated over the hierarchy yet.
-So the index may know that a location is somewhere in New York City, but it doesn't know that NYC is in the state New York, or that this is also part of the United State of America.
-This sounds like an easy job at first, but once you realize that the way administrative regions are organized varies around the world, it's not that easy anymore...
-2. OpenStreetMap data is a bit tricky, and the code extracting the metadata could use more finetuning, as well as more consistent use of tags on OSM itself.

-Contributions are welcome!

 ## Licensing

 The index ''construction'' code is AGPL-3 licensed (see [LICENSE](LICENSE)).